 - Served as a law clerk to Justice Ruth Bader Ginsburg of the U.S. Supreme Court

-- Holders of defaulted Argentine debt as settling plaintiffs in the Southern District of New York and the Second Circuit, in support of the Republic of Argentina’s contested effort to lift the pari passu injunction that our clients and other “holdout” bondholders had obtained against Argentina.
+- Holders of defaulted Argentine debt as settling plaintiffs in the Southern District of New York and the Second Circuit, in support of the Republic of Argentina’s contested and successful effort to lift the pari passu injunction that our clients and other “holdout” bondholders had obtained against Argentina.

 - Promontory Financial Group in connection with an investigation by the New York Department of Financial Services.

-- Hewlett-Packard Co. in securities-fraud, derivative, and ERISA litigation arising out of multi-billion-dollar write-down of its acquisition of Autonomy Corporation plc.
+- Hewlett-Packard in securities-fraud, derivative, and ERISA litigation arising out of multi-billion-dollar write-down of its acquisition of Autonomy Corporation plc.

-- Multiple public companies and their directors in shareholder litigation related to M&A transactions, including NYSE Euronext, Saks, and Sunoco, in both state and federal court.
+- Multiple public companies (including NYSE Euronext, Saks, and Sunoco) and their directors in shareholder litigation related to M&A transactions, in both state and federal court.

 - Tory Burch and Tory Burch LLC in litigation with J. Christopher Burch and C. Wonder LLC in the Delaware Court of Chancery.

-- Vulcan Materials Co. in expedited trial seeking and obtaining injunction barring hostile acquisition in the Delaware Court of Chancery, and on expedited appeal affirming judgment.
+- Vulcan Materials in expedited trial seeking and obtaining injunction barring hostile acquisition in the Delaware Court of Chancery, and on expedited appeal affirming judgment.

-- JPMorgan Chase in litigation arising from the bankruptcies of Lehman Brothers Holdings Inc. and Lehman Brothers, Inc.
+- JPMorgan Chase in litigation arising from the bankruptcies of Lehman Brothers Holdings and Lehman Brothers, Inc.

-- Airgas, Inc. in litigation with Air Products & Chemicals, Inc. in the Delaware Court of Chancery over Airgas’s deployment of a poison pill.
+- Airgas, in litigation with Air Products & Chemicals, Inc. in the Delaware Court of Chancery over Airgas’s deployment of a poison pill.